-Cameron University strictly adheres to the policies of the Oklahoma State Regents for Higher Education (OSRHE) when defining academic sessions and credit hours.
-These policies are stated in the OSRHE Policy and Procedures Manual, Section 3.18.3.
-OSRHE mandates that all classes taught during the standard term are expected to meet for sixteen, twelve, or eight weeks in the Fall or Spring semesters, four or eight weeks in a summer session, or an equivalent number of days/weeks between a semester and/or session for intersession.
-No institution, academic department, or individual faculty member is authorized to reduce the number of academic weeks in the standard semester without specific approval of the State Regents.
+Cameron University strictly adheres to OSRHE policies when defining academic sessions and credit hours (OSRHE Policy and Procedures Manual, Section 3.18.3.)
+Per OSRHE mandate, all classes taught during the standard term are expected to meet for sixteen, twelve, or eight weeks in the Fall or Spring semesters; four, six, or eight weeks in a summer session; or an equivalent number of days/weeks between a semester and/or session for intersession.
+No institution, academic department, or individual faculty member is authorized to reduce the number of academic weeks in the standard semester without specific approval of OSRHE.

 The semester-credit-hour is the standard and traditional unit of credit to be used by Cameron University in evaluating a student's educational attainment and progress for all programs.
-Semester-hour of credit is calculated as follows:
+A semester-hour of credit is calculated as follows:

-- One semester-hour of credit is normally awarded for completion of a course meeting for 800 instructional minutes, (50 min/wk for sixteen weeks; 100 min/wk for eight weeks; 200 min/wk for four weeks), exclusive of enrollment, orientation, and scheduled breaks.
-Organized exam days may be counted as instructional days. - Laboratory credit is normally awarded at a rate not to exceed one-half the instructional rate.
-One semester-hour of credit is normally awarded for completion of a laboratory meeting a minimum of 1600 min (100 min/wk for sixteen weeks; 200 min/wk for eight weeks). - Instruction offered through a combination of class and laboratory meetings would normally observe the standards set forth above on a pro rata basis.
-For example, a course offered for four semester-hours of credit might meet for 100 min of organized instruction plus 200 min of laboratory per week for 16 weeks. - Block or alternative course schedules may also occur within the dates set forth for a semester or summer session.
+- One semester-hour of credit is normally awarded for completion of a course meeting for 800 instructional minutes, (50 minutes/week for sixteen weeks; 100 minutes/week for eight weeks; 200 minutes/week for four weeks), exclusive of enrollment, orientation, and scheduled breaks.
+Organized examination days may be counted as instructional days. - Laboratory credit is normally awarded at a rate not to exceed one-half the instructional rate.
+One semester-hour of credit is normally awarded for completion of a laboratory meeting a minimum of 1600 minutes (100 minutes/week for sixteen weeks; 200 minutes/week for eight weeks). - Instruction offered through a combination of class and laboratory meetings would normally observe the standards set forth above on a pro rata basis.
+For example, a course offered for four semester-hours of credit might meet for 100 minutes of organized instruction plus 200 minutes of laboratory per week for 16 weeks.

+- Block or alternative course schedules may also occur within the dates set forth for a semester or summer session.
 Courses offered during academic terms shorter than a semester will observe the same academic standards involving instructional hours per semester-credit-hour as those courses offered during a standard academic semester.
-Institutions are encouraged to be flexible in offering courses in alternative schedules to meet student and employer needs.
+Institutions are encouraged to be flexible in offering courses in alternative schedules to meet student and employer needs. - A student enrolled in a Study Abroad course is earning course credit, therefore, the course will be considered part of the student's enrollment status for determining Title IV financial aid eligibility.

-There are alternatives to reliance on time-in-class as the basis for determining academic credit-hours earned.
-The achievement of academic credit-hours should be linked to demonstrated student learning either through regular class assignments and evaluations or demonstration of competencies.
-When determining the appropriate academic credit for non-traditional or accelerated format courses, institutions must adhere to the Higher Learning Commission of the North Central Association of Colleges and Schools (HLC) Handbook of Accreditation standards.
+There are alternatives to reliance on time-in-class as the basis for determining academic credit hours earned.
+The achievement of academic credit hours should be linked to demonstrated student learning either through regular class assignments and evaluations or demonstration of competencies.
+When determining the appropriate academic credit for non-traditional or accelerated format courses. institutions must adhere to the Higher Learning Commission (HLC) Handbook of Accreditation Standards.
 HLC requires institutions to rigorously assess student learning outcomes consistently across all formats.
-Institutions offering courses in accelerated or other non-traditional formats are expected to be especially diligent in documenting that students in these courses master the skills and knowledge expected of students in traditional courses.
+Institutions offering courses in accelerated or other nontraditional formats are expected to be especially diligent in documenting that students in these courses master the skills and knowledge expected of students in traditional courses.